andreicscs/GraceCU/README.md

 ### 🎓 Academic Purpose
 As the scope grew, the neural network component evolved into a standalone **academic library**.
 The focus is now on **clarity, modularity, and educational value** rather than raw performance.
 ***The library is intended as a learning tool for students who want to understand how neural networks work internally, step by step.***
+The library includes detailed comments that explain the code’s behavior, linking each implementation to the underlying mathematical formulas and clarifying both what they do and why it works that way.

 ---